-Hot for Teacher: He certainly finds Yukihime attractive and has expressed a desire to see her naked, but he admits to Kurou that he doesn't really care.
+Hot for Teacher: He certainly finds Yukihime attractive, and has expressed a desire to see her naked, (although he later admits to Kuroumaru that he doesn't really care and its mostly only cuz' its something he's heard teenage boys are supposed to want).
 When he sees her true little girl form for the first time, he blushes and gets awkward, causing her to revert to the familiar form and just make things worse since her clothes no longer fit.
 Now everyone thinks he has a Oedipus Complex.

 In the first chapter, his only goal is to leave the village and reach the space elevator.
 In the second chapter, Yukihime is surprised that he no longer has any desire to learn martial arts, since the only reason he was learning in the first place was to earn the right to leave the village.

 His ultimate goal, as it turns out, is to play backup singer for an unnamed friend in a concert at the top of the elevator.
 Not the humblest of goals, perhaps, but Yukihime (who is used to epic, sprawling goals involving the fates of entire worlds) certainly finds it a bit pedestrian.